deepjs/deepjs/DOCS/asynch/chaines-promises-subtilities.md

-# promise derecursification (or linearisation)
+### promise derecursification (or linearisation)

 To handle iteration on somethng that may be (or not) promises without recursive calls.

 Quite subtil : be sure you understand everything here...
-Really important.
+Realy important.

 Try it in a js console to fuly understand what's happening.

 ```javascript